 Injection Molding Versus Cast Urethane

-"Once that was complete, they were able to make the tools and shoot the parts in under 15 business days," Hogle said.
+"Once that was complete, they were able to make the tools and shoot us the parts in under 15 business days," Hogle said.
+"That was fantastic."

 Functional, End-Use Parts